swch/strivve-docs-nextjs/src/pages/integrations/cardlinks/index.md

  - QR Code:  Printed or displayed in physical or digital materials

 ## Cardholder Experience
 When a cardholder clicks their link, they land on a personalized page and are prompted to verify their identity before selecting merchant sites for card placement.
 Issuers can configure from a combination several challenge types to align with their security requirements.
-It is strongly recommened to use 2 challenges (the default is the challenge of CVV + ZIP code)
+It is strongly recommened to use 2 challenges (the default is the challenge of CVV + ZIP code), and the Partner Portal help documents how this can be configured for a given FI.

  - CVV
  - ZIP Code